baileyp1/PhylogenomicsPipelines/README.md

 ```

 ## Required software dependencies
-The following programs need to be installed and available on the command line by typing the native program name.
+The following programs need to be installed and available from the command line by typing the native program name.
 Some but not all of them are easily available from software installers (e.g. bioconda, brew, apt, yum)

 For gene recovery:
 * Trimmomatic, exactly version 0.39